Isaak Yaglom: Felix Klein and Sophus Lie (1988)

-Subtitle: The evolution of the idea of symmetry in the 19th century.
+Translated from the Russian by Sergei Sossinsky.
+Subtitle: "The evolution of the idea of symmetry in the 19th century".
 In his chapter on "Felix Klein and his Erlangen Program", Yaglom says that "finding a general description of all geometric systems [was] considered by mathematicians the central question of the day."
-The subtitle more accurately describes the book than the main title, since a great number of mathematicians are credited in this account of the modern tools and methods of symmetry.
+A great number of mathematicians are credited in this account of the modern tools and methods of symmetry.